 Understanding what people call heroin can sometimes help families and friends identify whether someone is using.
 Knowledge, after all, is power.
 When people are struggling with substance use disorder, they may start to withdraw from their usual social circles.
 They might also have more money problems.
 They may be high-functioning, but over time, as their addiction worsens, it will become more noticable.

 If substance users are injecting drugs like heroin, they may change their behaviors.
 For example, they might take steps like wearing long sleeves all the time, even in warm weather.
 A person’s friend group may also start to change when he or she starts to use heroin because he or she may want to spend more time with other users.
 Sometimes they can manage for a time as high-functioning.

 If you notice changes like these in a family member or friend, you might suspect that the person is developing a substance use disorder or addiction.
 It’s important to talk to this individual about his or her habits without being confrontational.
 The more you understand about your loved one’s drug usage, the better you’ll be able to encourage him or her to seek addiction treatment.

 Getting Heroin Addiction Treatment

-If you or a loved one is struggling with substance use disorder, there is help available.
-At Granite Recovery Center, we offer a client-centered treatment program.
-Treatment options include a 12-step program and medication-assisted treatment.
-It’s all based on what the client needs and not a specific philosophy.
+If you or someone you love is struggling with substance use disorder, there is help available.
+At Granite Recovery Centers, we offer a client-centered treatment program with options including a 12-step program and medication-assisted treatment.
+We base it all on what the client needs, and not a specific philosophy.

 We also have protocols for specific populations.
 For example, our women’s-specific treatment program addresses challenges that women commonly face in recovery.
-We also offer a uniformed professionals treatment program.
-This is tailored to people like police officers, soldiers, and medics who are exposed to high levels of stress on the job.
-Uniformed professionals sometimes struggle with work-related PTSD, so it makes sense to incorporate treatment for that condition into their recovery programs.
+We also offer a program tailored to people like police officers, soldiers, firefighters and medics who are exposed to high levels of stress on the job.
+Uniformed professionals often struggle with work-related PTSD, so it makes sense to incorporate treatment for that condition into their recovery programs.